Are time management practices a waste of time?

 5 mins

-Vikki Louise is a freelance writer and coach focusing on time, productivity and rest.
-She also hosts the Feminist Time, Productivity & Rest podcast.
-She’s based in Manchester and a new mum.
+Vikki is a freelance writer and CEO of Time Hackers, which helps individuals and teams achieve more, faster, without working longer hours.
+She also hosts the top 1% “Hack Your Time” podcast.
+She’s based in Manchester and is a toddler mum.

 Time is our most precious and valuable resource.
 It’s the one thing we can never buy back later in life, even though tech entrepreneur Bryan Johnson is spending a cool $2 million per year trying to do just that.
 But most of us don’t have that kind of money, and have been sold a simpler solution to the stress of ticking clocks: time management.
 It’s a glorified procedure said to accelerate productivity, eliminate time-wasting habits, and create the mystical work-life balance we’re constantly chasing — all for a budget-friendly price.
 But does it work?
 Our sceptical journalist tested how much time these techniques really save.